justineuro/mdg2abc/index.md

 ```
 ./mdg2midRndN.sh <numnberOfMDGsToMake>
 ```
+Note that [abcmidi](http://abc.sourceforge.net/abcMIDI) has to be installed beforehand.

 A [related Bash script](https://github.com/justineuro/mdginabc2svg) that generates XHTML files that contain the musical scores and audio (plays when the image is clicked-on or tapped) of MDG minuets can be found at the GitHub site [mdginabc2svg](https://github.com/justineuro/mdginabc2svg) or its GitHub Pages Site at [mdginabc2svg](https://justineuro.github.io/mdginabc2svg/).